 The ADAPTIVE AREA UNDER CURVE SAMPLE RATE represents the number of sample load points taken for each Load Signature during the ADAPTIVE AREA UNDER CURVE ALARMS monitoring mode.
-This monitoring mode is based upon Load Signatures rather than Peak load values, and is described later in this manual.
-Basically, the sample rate can be set for slow speed operation (200 SPM or lower), or for high speed operation (greater than 200 SPM).
-This optimizes the number of load points per Load Signature for the ADAPTIVE AREA UNDER CURVE monitoring calculations.
-An entered value of LO is for slow speed, and has an associated sample rate of 1 millisecond per point.
-An entered value of HI is for high speed, and has an associated sample rate of 100 microseconds per point.
+An entered value of LO is for slow speed and has an associated sample rate of 1 millisecond per point.
+An entered value of HI is for high speed and has an associated sample rate of 100 microseconds per point.